Today in European history: the Siege of Syracuse ends (878)

 Sicily was a target for the expanding Islamic caliphate almost from the first arrival of Arab armies in North Africa.
 They began raiding the island in the 650s, in fact, years before caliphal armies were able to conquer Ifriqiya (the Arabs established Qayrawan in 670 and weren’t able to conquer Carthage until 698).
 Sicily had lost some of its Punic Wars-era significance as the the Mediterranean Sea became a Roman lake.
 It hadn’t really regained much importance after the fall of the western Roman Empire, because there were no Germanic tribes that could really challenge Byzantine control over the island.
 But when the caliphate arrived in North Africa, Sicily suddenly became of crucial strategic relevance again.
 It was the steppingstone from North Africa to southern Italy, for one thing, and it controlled the east-west routes across the Mediterranean.
-Admittedly that wasn’t that important for the mostly navy-less early caliphate, which is why those early Arab incursions were nothing more than hit-and-run raids, but by the time of the Aghlabids those sorts of naval considerations were becoming a much bigger deal.
+Admittedly that wasn’t terribly important for the mostly navy-less early caliphate, which is why those early Arab incursions were nothing more than hit-and-run raids, but by the time of the Aghlabids those sorts of naval considerations were becoming a much bigger deal.

 Despite all the attention Sicily got from the Muslims, the Byzantines were never seriously in danger of losing it.
 Until, that is, the political situation on the island fell into chaos.
 The cause of that chaos was a man named Euphemius, who had by 826 risen to become the tourmarches (commander) of the Sicilian navy.
 The courtly version of this tale is that Euphemius got the hots for a nun and scandalously forced her to marry him.
 Imperial authorities got wind of this and ordered the Sicilian strategos (the island’s overall military commander) to investigate.
 When Euphemius got wind of that, he rebelled.
 The more prosaic version of this story is that the ambitious Euphemius, seeing that the empire was focused on the Arab conquest of Crete and was still reeling from Thomas the Slav’s failed rebellion in Anatolia, figured this would be a good time to move up in the world.
 Whichever version of the story you believe, he definitely rebelled.
 And it definitely didn’t go very well.